-Climate change is unlikely to pose significant limitations to irrigated agriculture.
+Climate change is unlikely to pose significant limitations to irrigated agriculture in the Darwin catchments.

 - For the Darwin catchments, 24% of climate models project a drier future, 33% project a wetter future and 43% are within ±5% of the historical mean, indicating 'little change'.
-Recent research indicates tropical cyclones will be fewer but more intense in the future, although considerable uncertainties remain. - Annual variability, particularly in rainfall, is likely to pose the greatest climate challenge for irrigated agriculture. - Future changes in temperature, vapour pressure deficit, solar radiation, wind and carbon dioxide will result in positive and negative changes to crop water use and yield under irrigation in northern Australia.
-However, changes to irrigated crop water use and yield under future climates are likely to be modest compared with improvements arising from new crop varieties and other improved technologies over the next 40 years.
-These changes will be large and are unpredictable.
+Recent research indicates tropical cyclones will be fewer but more intense in the future, although considerable uncertainties remain. - Annual variability, particularly in rainfall, is likely to pose the greatest climate challenge for irrigated agriculture.
+The evidence suggests that challenges arising from any long-term trends in temperature or other climate variables can be addressed via improvements in new crop varieties and other improved technologies.